oVirt/ovirt-site/source/feature/fence-kdump.html.md

         -   UDP connection to port 7410 from all hosts to the host that engine is running on should be allowed

 ## Steps required to implement feature

+*   Dependency to kexec-tools package should be added to vdsm package
+*   VDSM part implementation
+    -   Ability to detect status of kdump support for host
+    -   fence_kdump configuration management
+*   Engine part implementation
+    -   Add default fence_kdump_send configuration to engine-config
+    -   Add enable/disable fence_kdump to Add/Edit host dialog
+    -   Move host to status Non Operational? if fence_kdump is enabled for host, but vdsm reports error on kdump status
+    -   Implement selectec fence_kdump listener mechanism (see )
+*   oVirt Node
+    -   Enable kdump support in kernel